-- Explain the properties of different polymers with its mechanism - Select the appropriate polymerization techniques to synthesize the polymers and its processing • - Identify suitable polymers for various industrial applications •
+- Explain the properties of different polymers with its mechanism - Select the appropriate polymerization techniques to synthesize the polymers and its processing - Identify suitable polymers for various industrial applications

-Primary batteries - zinc-carbon, magnesium, and mercuric oxide - recycling/safe disposal of used cells.
-Secondary batteries - introduction, cell reactions, cell representations and applications - lead acid, nickelcadmium and lithium ion batteries - rechargeable zinc alkaline battery.
-Reserve batteries: Zinc-silver oxide, lithium anode cell, photogalvanic cells.
-Battery specifications for cars and automobiles b.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.

-Importance and classification of fuel cells - description, working principle, components, applications and environmental aspects of the following types of fuel cells: alkaline fuel cells, phosphoric acid, solid oxide, c.
 Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.